What is Extended Producer Responsibility for Packaging?

 The first step for any producer obligated under EPR is to enrol on the Report Packaging Portal (RPD) to receive an Organisation ID.
 This enrolment is a mandatory EPR requirement.

-Importantly, it must be completed by an approved individual, such as a director or company secretary listed on Companies House.
+It must to be completed by a Companies House director within your business.
+If your business is not on Companies House, you must provide evidence that you are a senior contact.
 Your compliance scheme cannot complete this step on your behalf.
 Once registered, your compliance scheme will require your Organisation ID to facilitate your data submission.

 See more about the RPD Portal in our FAQs: